Numerical Methods in Engineering Sciences

 - some previous written exams.

-- for students in Electronic Engineering, the written exam of
+- the written exam of

 Numerical Methods in Engineering Sciences is held concurrently with